luismarques/qemu/docs/opentitan/darjeeling.md

     from Power Manager
 * Reset Manager
   * HW and SW reset requests are supported
-* SRAM controller
+* Pinmux
-  * Supported as dummy SRAM memories
+  * Basic features (pull up/down, open drain) are supported for GPIO pin only

 ### Dummy devices